Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/welcome.md

     ```
 This will delete the artefacts folder and that means the next time the deployment is run, `kvm-compose generate-artefacts` should be run before `kvm-compose up`.

+## Uninstallation

+You should tear down any test cases before uninstalling the testbed, see :ref:`orchestration <orchestration/index:orchestration>` for more information on how to tear down a test case.

+If you want to the testbed (assuming all vms and networking components have been destroyed), you can use the ``tear-down.sh`` script in the root of the testbed-or repo to remove the kvm-compose binary and python code+environments originally installed via setup.sh.

 ## Further Details and Documentation

 For more details on what TestbedOS offers and topics on how TestbedOS works under the hood, please refer to the following documentation.

+- [TestbedOS User Interface](user_interface.md) for the different user interfaces that TestbedOS provides, including the CLI that we have seen in the [MWE](#minimal-working-example) .
+- [TestbedOS Dependencies](dependencies.md) for more details on what dependencies are being installed and the installation setup on your machine.
 - |kvm-compose.yaml| for the complete schema of the yaml file
 - |orchestration| section for the deployment approach
 - |networking| section for information on the network architecture of the testbed